Gubibear/Base_stacking/README.md

 The current version of the code can read pdb files containing single strands of canonical DNA or RNA nucleotides.
 No additional files with aromatic ring definitions are required.
 The code can be run with the following command:\
   python Stack-3.1.py -p *structure_pdb_file_name*.pdb\
 When run, the code will calculate Stacking Score between each adjacent nucleobase specified in the pdb file with the "-p" flag.
 The structure analysis results will be saved to the "Stack.log" file.
-Additional analysis parameters (such as the exact plane parameters for each ring) can be saved if the "-l" flag is set to full.
+Additional analysis parameters (such as the exact plane parameters for each ring) can be saved if the "-l" flag is set to full.\

+Additional exmaples can be found in the dedicated directories.